 Repertorio Español Celebrates 50 Years With A World Premiere

-One of the oldest and most distinguished Spanish language theaters in the U.S. is housed in a converted Manhattan townhome.
+One of the oldest and most distinguished Spanish language theaters in the U.S. is housed in a converted Manhattan brownstone.
 "It started actually as a private house," explains Robert Federico, executive producer of Repertorio Español.

 The space is tiny — rickety wooden stairs lead backstage and small props are stored in the hallway.
 The sets are designed to be stashed flush against walls behind black curtains.